KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

 - `collection.anki21`
 - `media`

 The following notes are based on inspection of the data in `collection.anki21.` This is probably the right database to look at for newer versions of Anki.
+I have noticed that if the include scheduling information checkbox is not checked when exporting a deck from my version (2.1.54), then the zip file only has `collection.anki2` and `media`.

 I recently removed most of my ~50,000+ Anki cards.
 I just backed them up in the cloud because it was causing Anki to take a few seconds to open and close and they were mostly about medicine and anatomy which I don't care about anymore (bye bye "In addition to the \{\{c4::VL::a thalamic nucleus\}\}, the \{\{c1::interposed nuclei::deep cerebellar nuclei\}\} also project to the \{\{c3::magnocellular division::red nucleus division\}\} to influence the \{\{c2::rubrospinal tract::a tract\}\}.").